Doublonmousse/pandoc-typst-reproducer/README.md

 # pandoc-typst-reproducer

-reproducing limits of pandoc -> tex conversion
+personal repo to reproduce limits of pandoc -> tex conversion with examples

-A large portion of the issues described in this repo are fixed, outside of color support.

 # Github for reporting issues